abheexx/SignLanguage/README.md

 └── requirements.txt    # Project dependencies
 ```

-## 📸 Sample Output
-[Demo GIF will be added here]

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.